Taylor Townsend (The O.C.): Season 4

 Veronica Townsend (after some persuasion from Julie) comes to the hospital to see Taylor but is more disappointed that she missed her flight to Mexico.
 Taylor tells her to get a last-minute flight, hugs her and wishes her a Merry Christmas.
 The encounter makes Taylor happy that she can finally cut her mother loose.

 Back in the alternate universe, Ryan, still not sure what to do, tries to matchmake everyone with the right person but realizes that that's not the case—it was that he had to read a letter from Marissa and move on from her.
 At the beach, alone, he finally reads it and slips out of his coma.
 The two have no memory of what happened in the alternate universe, however they both realize that they are at rest with their internal demons, Taylor being her relationship with her mother and Ryan reaching closure in his relationship with Marissa.
 Ryan rekindles his relationship with Taylor.

-Ryan and Taylor are now officially boyfriend and girlfriend.
+Ryan and Taylor are now officially in a relationship.
 Ryan attempts to organize a special rendezvous for himself and Taylor in The Earth Girls Are Easy but is foiled when Seth decides he and Summer will "tag along" on the trip, due to Seth's failure to plan New Years festivities for Summer.
 Ryan mistakenly thinks that Taylor may have concealed a prior sexual encounter when Seth reveals that Taylor packed a pregnancy test for the trip.
 The test was actually for Summer who was "late" and whom Taylor suspected might be pregnant with Seth's child (it turned out to be a false alarm but Seth and Summer got engaged anyway).
 Taylor is angry with Ryan's assumption that she has been sleeping with other men and the pair argue.
 Only to later make up when Ryan realizes that the test was not her and her defensiveness was due to her fears of being seen as a "promiscuous divorcee".
 Taylor forgives Ryan for jumping to conclusions.
 Later that night, Taylor puts on the lingerie she gave Ryan as a gift, and this is the first time they really fool around.

 Now that Taylor and Ryan are a couple, their relationship becomes more serious.
-When Ryan's dad comes back into the picture, Taylor realizes that their relationship is going to face their first challenge and Taylor meets her boyfriend's father at a dinner and things between Ryan and Taylor are going well.
+When Ryan's dad comes back into the picture, Taylor realizes that their relationship is going to face their first challenge and Taylor meets Ryan's Father at a dinner and things between Ryan and Taylor are going well.